grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### Negotiation with Miss Mai for the explosives shipping job)

-In the open space of the hall, Miss Mai hobbled next to Captain Percy.
+In the open space of the hall, Miss Mai hobbled next to Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.

 "So, the dock boss told you all about me already?"
 Percy asked, hoping to assess the levelness of the playing field.